RoanFourie/get-ww-history-daily/README.md

 2. run script from the command prompt from the directory on a PC which can access the Historian by means of Windows Authentication. ```>py .\get-data-new.py```
 3. The script will create a csv file for each tagname with the date and the value for the day.

-## Licensing

-Please note that all Sibanye Stillwater data is protected.
-Rights to data is reserved.
-Please familiarize yourself with company policy regarding the company data.

-Except for Sibanye Stillwater specific data, the script can be re-used in any legal way.

-end.